Spyair: History

 On March 31, 2022, it was announced that Ike would be leaving the band due to struggles with ulcerative colitis.

+On April 13, 2023, Ike's replacement was announced to be 24 year old Yosuke.

 Musical style and influences

-The members of the band have cited their musical influences to be KORN, Linkin Park, and Michael Jackson.
+The members of the band have cited their musical influences to be Korn, Linkin Park, and Michael Jackson.
 SPYAIR combines elements of rock, pop and electronic music.